-I was the only temporary stroke hero in Brain Injury Camp the camp.
+I was the only stroke warrior at the brain injury camp.

-I practiced my dismounting over Cody’s back.
+I practiced my dismount over Cody’s back.
 Audrey, my teacher back in Asheville, taught me well.
 It’s like being able to walk.
 My right arm and my neck were comforted by Cody’s neck.
 I swung my left foot over the saddle to the other side and I kept my whole body plastered to Cody’s right flank.
-And, my feet found ground.
-I kept the volunteers at the bay and they were helpful to other ‘disabled person’s’.
-But, I am temporarily disable.
+And, my feet found the ground.
+I kept the volunteers at bay as they helped other “disabled persons”.
+But, I am only temporarily disabled.

 At Brain Injury camp, Alon discovered his ability to ride a horse was strong.
 He reframed his disability as just temporary.
 Alon still rides horses today.